-- a.
-Conduct a preseason coaches meeting and review all the changes and additions to the league rules and format - b.
-Send a conference schedule to the league's executive director - c.
-Report conference activities to the league's executive director - d.
-Ensure that the league's executive director is aware of all school pairings - e.
-Schedule and administer conference meets - f.
-Help with rule interpretations and enforce penalties where applicable, including but not limited to dress code violations.
+- Conduct a preseason coaches meeting and review all the changes and additions to the league rules and format - Send a conference schedule to the league's executive director - Report conference activities to the league's executive director c. - Ensure that the league's executive director is aware of all school pairings - Schedule and administer conference meets - Help with rule interpretations and enforce penalties where applicable, including but not limited to dress code violations. f. - Report rule violations and penalties enforced to the league's executive director. - Organize and run a conference tournament.

-- g.
-Report rule violations and penalties enforced to the league's executive director. - h.
-Organize and run a varsity conference tournament and a JV conference tournament (where applicable) - i.
+- i.
 Keep statistics for all teams and bowlers, and upload statistics to GoBowlingMinnesota.com within four days of any competition. - j.
-Make sure each team's sponsoring bowling center has paid all applicable participation fees by October 1 of the current season. - k.
+Make sure each team's sponsoring bowling center has paid all applicable participation fees by February 1 of the current season. - k.
 Arrange for pictures to be taken of the All-Conference team(s) and All-Honors team(s) and have the pictures posted in the league's Facebook group. - 1.
 Communicate information to all coaches and sponsoring bowling centers in the conference, as well as distribute materials sent by the league administrator - m.
 Ensure that rosters and other paperwork have been filled out and turned into the league's executive director by the due dates listed on each form - n.
 Report the detailed results of the conference tournament to the league's executive director within 24 hours of completion of the event - o.
 Make sure that the teams that earn the right to advance to postseason competition are aware of the uniform requirements for each tournament. - p.
 Conduct an end of season meeting with all coaches and graduating seniors with the goal of keeping seniors bowling competitively after they graduate.
 (The league's executive director is willing to help find a league that suits any and all seniors.)